-Annual Financial Statements and Annual Statement for the year ended on the 31th December 2013
+Annual Financial Statements and Annual Statement for the year ended on the 31th December 2014 APPROVED by the General Shareholder's Meeting on

 Reversals of impairment (cont'd)

 In case of certain changes in events or circumstances, on the basis of which the recoverable value of non-financial assets was calculated, indicating that carrying value on non-financial assets can be recoverable, impairment loss is reversed.
 An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortisation, if no impairment loss had been recognised.